Hot Boys: History

 The Hot Boys formed in the summer of 1997 with original members B.G., Lil Wayne, Juvenile, Turk and Birdman's nephew Lil Derrick.
 Lil Derrick left the group shortly after recording the first album and was killed in 2002.

-The Hot Boys made their first official appearance together on B.G.'s third studio album, It's All on U, Vol. 1.
+The Hot Boys made their first official appearance together on B.G.'s second studio album, It's All on U, Vol. 1.
 They soon released their debut album, titled Get It How U Live!, which sold over 300,000 copies, primarily in New Orleans.
 The album charted nationally as well at 37 on the Billboard R&B/Hip-Hop Albums Chart.
 In 1998, Ca$h Money agreed to a $30 million pressing and distribution deal with Universal Records.
 This led to releases such as Juvenile's 400 Degreez, which was certified 4× Platinum in America.
 The Hot Boys made numerous appearances on many of the albums' tracks such as, "Back That Azz Up" featuring Lil Wayne and Mannie Fresh, and "Ha", where the Hot Boys were featured in the music video and the remix.
 The Hot Boys appeared on both B.G. and Lil Wayne's albums in 1999, Chopper City In The Ghetto, by B.G., and, Tha Block Is Hot, by Lil Wayne Both albums were certified Platinum.
 The group also released singles such as, "Cash Money Is An Army" and "Bling Bling" by B.G., "Tha Block Is Hot" and "Respect Us" by Lil Wayne, and "U Understand" and "I Got That Fire" by Juvenile.

-On July 27, 1999, The Hot Boys released their second major label studio album, Guerrilla Warfare, which reached No. 1 on the Billboard magazine Top R&B/Hip-Hop Albums chart and No. 5 on the Billboard 200.
+On July 27, 1999, The Hot Boys released their commercial debut and second studio album, Guerrilla Warfare, which reached No. 1 on the Billboard magazine Top R&B/Hip-Hop Albums chart and No. 5 on the Billboard 200.
 It featured two charting singles, "We On Fire" and "I Need A Hot Girl".
 "I Need a Hot Girl" peaked at No. 65 on the Billboard Hot 100.
 The album also had contributions from the Big Tymers, Baby and Mannie Fresh.
 Like with the group's previous album, Mannie Fresh produced every track.

+In a 2001 interview with XXL, Juvenile made statements regarding his dissatisfaction with the label, and that he was leaving the label due to financial mismanagement.
+With Juvenile's departure, Hot Boys officially disbanded.